murcia-cs4215/frontend/README.md

+# Frontend for OContract Demonstration

-__Note: This repository does not contain the actual source code for OContract.__
+**Note: This repository does not contain the code for OContract.**

-The actual repo for both ocontract and the frontend can be found at https://github.com/murcia-cs4215 .
+The actual repo for both OContract and the frontend deployment can be found at <https://github.com/murcia-cs4215>.
 For more information, please contact Prof. Ilya Sergey (NUS).